YEAR ENDED 30th JUNE 20223

-The Council continues to lobby State and Federal Governments to caption all their public television announcements and to open caption with, Auslan interpreters included, all emergency services announcements.
-It is pleasing to see that in most cases all Federal and State government advertisements are closed captioned.
-The Premier recently announced that the government had “made the decision to provide open captions for future Covid-19 television advertisements related to public health or emergency information”.
-The Council welcomes this decision.
+The Council continues to lobby State and Federal Governments to caption all their public television announcements and to open caption with, Auslan interpreters included, all emergency services public information announcements.
+It is pleasing to see that in many instances Federal and State government advertisements are closed captioned.
+We continue to point out to governments when they fail to do so.

 HEARING SERVICES PROGRAM REVIEW

 The Federal Governments Review of the Hearing Services Program was released in August 2021.
 The Council welcomes the Review and is supportive of the recommendations.
-Little action has been taken on the report’s recommendations given the election early this year and the incoming government still considering their response to the report.
+Little action has been taken on the report’s recommendations.

 NATIONAL HEARING HEALTH ROADMAP

 The Council has continued to support the Roadmaps recommendations.
 It is disappointing to note that the current Federal Government has not, to date, progressed with these recommendations.

 PARLIAMENTARY FRIENDS OF THE DEAF, DEAF BLIND AND HARD OF HEARING